The Temper Trap: 2005–2007: Formation and The Temper Trap EP

-Conditions (2008–2011)
+2008–2011: Conditions

 In late 2008, The Temper Trap started recording their debut album, Conditions, in Melbourne with engineering by record producer Kalju Tonuma.
 They travelled to the UK and attracted the attention of the local music industry after playing at the Musexpo in London in October.
 By January 2009, the band had signed to Infectious Records for European releases.
 The BBC chose The Temper Trap in its top 15 Sound of 2009 list.
 In March, the band finished recording Conditions in London with UK music producer Jim Abbiss.
 Mandagi said his key influences when recording it had included Radiohead, Prince, Massive Attack and U2.
 In May, after performing at South by Southwest in March, they signed to Glassnote Records for US releases.
 The album was released in Australia on 19 June and debuted at No. 9 on the Australian ARIA Albums Chart.
 It was released in the UK in August.
 The band had returned to London in early May to "spend a bit of time on the continent and try and build a fan base over here", according to Sillitto.
 He says "it was always our dream to at least come over here and give it a good crack early on".

 The album's lead single, "Sweet Disposition", was released in Australia in October 2008.
 It was re-recorded with Abbiss and re-issued in June 2009.
 This version peaked in the top 10 on the Belgian, Irish and UK Singles Charts and reached No. 14 on the ARIA Singles Chart.
 The group played shows in Europe with Silversun Pickups and garnered attention from newfound fans and media.
 In August, they played the Reading and Leeds Festivals.
 In September, the band embarked on their first headlining UK tour, including Hare and Hounds in Birmingham and the 300-capacity Arts Centre in Norwich.
 The tour started and finished in Brighton, with the Goldhawks as their support act.